 Anthropic confidentially files for U.S. IPO

-Anthropic on Monday confidentially submitted a draft registration statement (a Form S-1) to the U.S. Securities and Exchange Commission, reporting by The Verge, Axios, and CNBC indicates.
+Anthropic confidentially filed a draft registration statement, a Form S-1, with the U.S. Securities and Exchange Commission on June 1, an early step toward an IPO, according to CNBC, Axios, and The Verge.
 CNBC cites a company statement and a direct quote from CEO Dario Amodei: "This gives us the option to go public after the SEC completes its review."
-The filing follows a Series H round that valued Anthropic at $965 billion, according to The Verge and Axios, and comes after the company reported a revenue run rate of $47 billion, per CNBC.
-Coverage places the filing alongside a wave of expected mega-IPOs from SpaceX and OpenAI, and investor skepticism surfaced in reporting, with Michael Burry publicly questioning trillion-dollar valuations, according to Business Insider.
+Reporting from CNBC and Yahoo Finance says the filing follows a Series H round that valued Anthropic at $965 billion, surpassing OpenAI's reported $852 billion, with run-rate revenue past $47 billion.
+Coverage places the move within a wave of expected mega-IPOs alongside SpaceX and OpenAI.
+Skepticism surfaced too: Business Insider reports investor Michael Burry publicly questioned trillion-dollar valuations for SpaceX and Anthropic.

 What happened

-Anthropic confidentially filed a draft registration statement with the U.S. Securities and Exchange Commission, according to reporting from The Verge, Axios, and CNBC.
+Anthropic confidentially filed a draft registration statement, a Form S-1, with the U.S. Securities and Exchange Commission on June 1, an early step toward an initial public offering, according to reporting from CNBC, Axios, and The Verge.
 CNBC reproduces a company statement that includes a direct quote from CEO Dario Amodei: "This gives us the option to go public after the SEC completes its review."
-Axios and The Verge report that Anthropic submitted the filing confidentially, which delays public disclosure of detailed financials, compensation, and risk factors until a later S-1 is filed.
-The filing follows Anthropic's May Series H financing that investors valued at $965 billion, as reported by The Verge and Axios.
-CNBC reports the company disclosed a revenue run rate of $47 billion in May.
+A confidential submission lets a company work through SEC feedback privately and delays public disclosure of detailed financials, compensation, and risk factors until a later, public S-1.

 What to watch